 I moved into a brand new apartment last week.
-Now, I’m not sure when the last time you moved was, but if it was anytime recent you know just how much of a headache some of the logistics to moving are.
+Now, I’m not sure when the last time you moved was, but if it was anytime recent you know just how much of a headache some of the logistics of moving are.
 You’ve got to set up your utilities, you’ve got to turn off the utilities in your old place.
 You’ve got to sign all kinds of paperwork.
 You’ve got to write too many checks to count, all of which give you this uneasy feeling in your stomach because in the span of a few days you’re watching all of your money disappear like the sand working its way through an hourglass.

 Oh, and you’ve got to get furniture.
 You can’t forget that, and nor should you.
 Furniture is what this whole post is about.
 Well, kind of.